flukadocker/F4D/README.md

-# F4D (Fluka for Docker)
+# Fluka for Docker

 V. Boccone, A. Fontana, D. Horváth

 These scripts allow to install and run Fluka and Flair inside a Docker container in any OS where Docker can be installed.
 The idea is derived by the scripts developed and maintained by V. Boccone at https://github.com/drbokko/fedora_27-fluka

+# Creating your personal Fluka User ID.

+In order to be able to download and use Fluka, you must register on the Fluka website [fluka.org](https://www.fluka.org/fluka.php?id=secured_intro).
+With the registration you will get your personal Fluka User ID (fuid-XXXX) and the corresponding password.
+Later, you will have to provide the Fluka User ID and password doring the installation.

+> If you already registered on the website, and have your Fluka User ID, you can skip this step.

 # Installing Docker

-You can install Docker in the host OS by following the instructions on the Docker website: these are available for the most common Linux flavours, Windows 10 (Home and Professional Editions) and MacOS.
+You can install Docker in the host OS by following the instructions on the Docker website: these are available for the most common Linux flavours, Windows 10 (Home and Professional Editions) and macOS.

-## OS X, Linux, Windows 10 Pro, Enterprise, and Education
+## macOS, Linux, Windows 10 Pro, Enterprise, and Education

 Install Docker Community Edition: https://www.docker.com/community-edition

-> On OS X and Linux machines the use of the native official FLUKA release is highly encouraged.
+> On macOS and Linux machines the use of the native official FLUKA release is highly encouraged.

 ## Windows 10 Home (and possibly older Windows versions)